-The Georgia Child Welfare Legal Academy is a collaboration between the Supreme Court of Georgia Committee on Justice for Children and the Barton Child Law and Policy Center to provide child welfare professionals with specialized training from leading experts in the field.
-The Legal Academy brings professionals from around the state to Emory Law for monthly classes led by Visiting Scholars in Practice.
-The Legal Academy was created in response to the 2007 Child and Family Services Review Program Improvement Plan (PIP), which highlighted several areas in which additional training was needed for child welfare professionals in Georgia.
-The training topics in the first year were tied to requirements in the PIP.
-The Legal Academy has been so well received that it has continued even though Georgia has successfully completed its PIP.
+The Georgia Child Welfare Legal Academy was a collaboration between the Supreme Court of Georgia Committee on Justice for Children and the Barton Child Law and Policy Center to provide child welfare professionals with specialized training from leading experts in the field.
+From 2010-2017, the Legal Academy brought professionals from around the state to Emory Law for monthly classes led by Visiting Scholars in Practice.
+Workshop videos and presentation materials are archived here.

-Through the Know Your Rights initiative, Emory Law students teach Atlanta youth about their rights during encounters with law enforcement or during involvement in the juvenile justice system.
+Through the Know Your Rights initiative, Emory Law students teach Atlanta youth about their rights during encounters with law enforcement or during involvement in the youth justice system.